Fear X: Plot

-It is revealed that Peter is part of a secretive organization within the police force that assassinates corrupt officers across the United States.
-While on a mission to kill a corrupt DEA agent, Peter accidentally shot Claire.
-It has haunted him ever since, and causes him to break down in front of his superiors.
-They tell him that Caine needs to be killed, and offer to do it for him.
-He rejects their offer and says that he must do it himself.
+It is revealed that Peter is part of a secret organization within the police force that assassinates corrupt officers across the United States.
+While on a mission to kill a corrupt DEA agent, Peter accidentally shot Claire, which has haunted him ever since.
+Peter's bosses offer to kill Caine for him, but he insists on doing it himself.
 Caine receives a call from Peter, who claims to be able to help him find the woman in the picture.
 Peter lures him to another room in the hotel and questions him.
-Both on edge, they leave the room just as Harry realizes that Peter is his wife's killer.
+Both men on edge, they leave the room just as Caine realizes that Peter is his wife's killer.

-Peter shoots him in the side.
-Wracked with guilt, Peter hesitates before firing again, which allows him to run to the elevator, mirroring a vision he had earlier that day.
-He takes the elevator down, and has the opportunity to get off on a lower floor, but upon seeing his own blood, flies into a rage and returns to Peter's floor, stumbling out of the elevator into complete darkness.
+Peter shoots and wounds Caine.
+Wracked with guilt, he hesitates before firing again, which allows Caine to run to the elevator, mirroring a vision he had earlier that day.
+Caine takes the elevator down and has the opportunity to get off on a lower floor, but upon seeing his own blood, flies into a rage and returns to Peter's floor, stumbling out of the elevator into complete darkness.

-Flashes of red overtake the screen, and Harry wakes up on a hospital bed in a police station, confessing to Peter's murder.
+Caine wakes up on a hospital bed in the police station, confessing to Peter's murder.
 One of the officers taking his statement is called out of the room by the cop from the diner, who tells him something that visibly frightens him.
-He returns to the room and informs Harry that the police found no body or evidence of any kind, then tells him that he cannot change what has already happened, and needs to focus on the future.
-Harry breaks down crying.
-He is let go, and the cop from the diner drives him to a crossroads, providing him with a new car and all of his luggage.
-Harry dumps all of the photos and clues about his wife's murder on the side of the road and drives away.
+He returns to the room and informs Caine that the police found no body or evidence of any kind, then cryptically tells him that he cannot change what has already happened and must focus on the future.
+Caine is released, and the cop from the diner drives him to a crossroads, providing him with a new car and all of his luggage.
+Caine dumps all of the photos and clues about his wife's murder on the side of the road, driving away.

+During the end credits, a number of security camera perspectives are shown, dividing the screen into six evenly placed rectangles.
+During the credits, some of them switch places, other times spots where a camera's vantage point was shown stays black.
+The camera views are shown in the background during the entire end credit session, with two perspectives briefly showing the scene of the crime, as watched by Harry during the film.
+In the very last install of the movie, and with the disclaimer presented, only one camera perspective is shown in the top left corner of the screen.
+It is the actual killing of Caine's wife.
+Except, it is decisively different from the perspective shown in the movie.
+Here, the killing happens not accidentally, but after an obvious moment of situational evaluation by the killer.